Floer homology and non-fibered knot detection: On the manifold and the arc

 for some $i\in\{2,3\}$.
 Then Theorem~\ref{thm:sfh-taut} tells us that the corresponding $(M_i,\gamma_i)$ is a product sutured manifold (note that $(M_i,\gamma_i)$ is taut since $(M_\alpha,\gamma_\alpha)$ is taut, per Remark \ref{rmk:taut-annulus}).

 Suppose first that $(M_2,\gamma_2)$ is a product sutured manifold.
-Since $\partial M_2$ is a torus and the suture $s(\gamma_2)$ consists of two parallel essential curves on this torus, $R_+(\gamma_2)$ is an annulus and so there is a homeomorphism
+Since $\partial M_2$ is a torus and the sutures $s(\gamma_2)$ consist of two parallel essential curves on this torus, $R_+(\gamma_2)$ is an annulus and so there is a homeomorphism

 But if this is the case, then $B$ could have been isotoped onto the component of $\gamma_\alpha$ which became a component of $\gamma_2$, by an isotopy keeping $\partial B$ in $R(\gamma_\alpha)$ at all times.
 This contradicts the fact that $B$ is essential.